lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 out_off(out)
 ```
-Open the selected relay switch.
+Opens the selected relay switch.

 * `out` is the relay to open.
 Possible choices are `DOUT1` and `DOUT2`.